borgbackup/borg/docs/quickstart.rst

     the key in case it gets corrupted or lost.
 Also keep your passphrase at a safe place.

+    You can make backups using :ref:`borg_key_export` subcommand.

+    If you want to print a backup of your key to paper use the ``--paper`` option of this command and print the result.

     The backup that is encrypted with that key/passphrase won't help you with that, of course.